MicrosoftDocs/azure-docs/articles/data-explorer/follower.md

 ---
-title: Use follower to share databases in Azure Data Explorer
+title: Use follower database feature to share databases in Azure Data Explorer
-description: Learn about how to share databases in Azure Data Explorer.
+description: Learn about how to share databases in Azure Data Explorer using follower.
 author: orspod
 ms.author: orspodek
-ms.reviewer: rkarl
+ms.reviewer: gabilehner
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 11/04/2019
+ms.date: 11/05/2019
 ---

 # Using Follower database to share databases in Azure Data Explorer

 Azure Data Explorer database(s) hosted in one cluster can be attached as read only database(s) to a different cluster.
 By attaching a database to a cluster, you allow users of the cluster to view the data and execute queries on the attached database.
-The attached database is a read-only database which means the data in the database, its tables and the equivalent policies cannot be modifed except for a specific set of policies.
-Attached databases cannot be delted and they can only be detached on the attaching side.
-In case a database that was attached to another cluster is deleted on the original cluster all the attached databases will be inaccssible.
+The attached database is a read-only database which means the data in the database, its tables and the equivalent policies cannot be modified except for a specific set of policies.
+Attached databases cannot be deleted and they can only be detached on the attaching side.
+In case a database that was attached to another cluster is deleted on the original cluster all the attached databases will be inaccessible.
-Attaching a database to a different cluster is useful for seggragating compute resource in case we would like to protect a production environment from non-production use cases.
+Attaching a database to a different cluster is useful for segregating compute resource in case we would like to protect a production environment from non-production use cases.
-It is also usefull for associating cost of Azure Data Explorer cluster to the part that runs queries on the data.
+It is also useful for associating cost of Azure Data Explorer cluster to the part that runs queries on the data.
 Both the original cluster the the attached database(s) cluster are sharing the same storage account.
 This means there is no need to ingest data to the cluster of the attached database(s) and that cluster is fetching the data of the original cluster storage.
 It also means that the cost of the storage will still be associated to the original database cluster.
 A cluster can hold both attached databases and databases attached to other clusters.
 It is possible to attach a single database, multiple databases and all databases in a specific cluster